-Reconstructing the trajectories of thousands of charged particles from a collision event as they fly through a HEP detector is a combinatorially hard pattern recognition problem.
-Exa.TrkX, a collaboration of US data scientists and computational physicists, is developing Graph Neural Networks models aimed at reconstructing millions of particle trajectories per second from Petabytes of raw data produced by the next generation of detectors at the Energy and Intensity Frontiers.
-Exa.TrkX is also exploring the scaling of distributed training of GNN models on DOE pre-exascale systems and the deployment of GNN models with microsecond latencies on FPGA-based real-time processing systems.
+Reconstructing the trajectories of charged particles from a collision event as they fly through a High Energy Physics (HEP) detector is a combinatorially difficult pattern recognition problem.
+Exa.TrkX is a collaboration of data scientists and computational physicists who are developing graph neural networks models aimed at reconstructing millions of particle trajectories per second from petabytes of raw data produced by the next generation of particle tracking detectors at the energy and intensity frontiers.
+Exa.TrkX is also exploring the scaling of distributed training of graph neural networks on U.S. Department of Energy pre-exascale systems and the deployment of graph neural network models with microsecond latencies on field-programmable gate array-based (FPGA-based) real-time processing systems.

 Led by Paolo Calafiura.